saladaszz/osrs-ai-automation/README.md

 That's it and enjoy your automation!

-Questions, comments, and concerns to saladasz@saladasz.tk.
+Questions, comments, and concerns to saladasz@mail.saladasz.tk.